KhushveerS/ADVANCED_AI_CODING_PLATFORM/README.md

 3. Choose difficulty (Easy, Medium, Hard)
 4. Browse and solve problems
 5. Bookmark interesting problems
-6. Track your progress
+6. Track your progress with circular indicators

 ### Competitive Programming
 1. Navigate to `/cp`
 2. Set rating range (e.g., 1200-1500)
 3. Optionally filter by topic
 4. Solve problems from Codeforces
-5. Track your progress
+5. Track your progress with circular indicators

+### Contest Tracking
+1. Navigate to `/contest`
+2. View upcoming and ongoing contests from Codeforces
+3. Get real-time contest information

+### System Design Learning
+1. Navigate to `/system-design`
+2. Explore system design topics and concepts
+3. Track your learning progress

+### Operating System Learning
+1. Navigate to `/operating-system`
+2. Study OS concepts with detailed resources
+3. Track your learning progress

 ### Notes & Progress
 1. Navigate to `/notes`
-2. View your progress statistics
+2. View your progress statistics with circular indicators for DSA and CP
 3. Add notes for specific problems
 4. Edit or delete existing notes